 Other Reasons the Statute of Limitations Might Be Extended or Shortened

 As previously noted, the type of personal injury case you have impacts the length of time you have to file.
 Someone under 18 years of age has additional time under Florida law.
 The law gives them seven years after the date of their injury or until the standard statute in their case, whichever is longer.

 Filing deadlines on medical malpractice cases are rarely ever straightforward as these cases have many nuances.
 The discovery rule gives victims two years from the date of discovery, which could be beyond the original two years.

 However, you only have four years total after the actual cause of injury.
 If you can prove the healthcare provider committed fraud to conceal the injury, the deadline could be extended.

 Cases against a government agency are subject to entirely different deadlines.
 In some cases, you only have six months to file a claim with the agency; otherwise, they could deny your claim.

 Wendy Doyle-Palumbo understands how confusing the entire legal process can be, especially the Florida personal injury statute of limitations.
 However, you don’t have to figure things out alone.
 With over 30 years of legal experience, our firm is here to help.

-Unlike many other personal injury lawyers in Florida, we don’t accept a high volume of cases, nor do we rush to resolve cases quickly and move on to the next.
+Unlike many other Personal injury lawyer in Hudson,FL, we don’t accept a high volume of cases, nor do we rush to resolve cases quickly and move on to the next.
 Wendy genuinely cares about every client and works diligently to achieve the best possible outcome.